ashishpatra/Uber-Case-Study-Analysis/README.md

 non-availability of cars) and recommend ways to improve the situation.
 As a result of your analysis, you should be able to present to the client the root cause(s) and possible hypotheses of the problem(s) and recommend ways to improve them.</p>
-<br>There are six attributes associated with each request made by a customer:
+There are six attributes associated with each request made by a customer:
 <br>1.
 Request id: A unique identifier of the request
 <br>2.
 Time of request: The date and time at which the customer made the trip request
 <br>3.
 Drop-off time: The drop-off date and time, in case the trip was completed